GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-ingress/README.md

 This tutorial shows how to manage an application with Multi-Cluster Ingress using Anthos Config Management, GitOps, and Kustomize.

-This tutorial is based on [Deploying Ingress across clusters](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress), except it uses ConfigSync and kustomize to deploy to multiple multi-tenant clusters.
+This tutorial is based on [Deploying Ingress across clusters](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress), except it uses Config Sync and kustomize to deploy to multiple multi-tenant clusters.

 In addition, this tutorial shows how to use the Kustomize configuration from [Multi-Cluster Access and Quota](../multi-cluster-access-and-quota/) to manage cluster resources seperately from namespace resources, which is useful if you have a platform team managing clusters for seperate application teams.